COVID 19 UPDATE: 22nd September 2020

 Hallmarked In 1939

-Hallmarked in Sheffield, in 1939, by James Dixon & Sons, this handsome George VI, Sterling Silver Cocktail Shaker, features a reed detailed handle, a reed band at the top of the body, a chain attaching the cap to the spout and a pull off lid.
-The cocktail shaker measures 10"(25.5cm) tall, by 8"(20cm) handle to spout and weighs 22.3 troy ounces.
+Hallmarked in Sheffield in 1939 by James Dixon & Sons, this handsome, George VI, Art Deco, Sterling Silver Cocktail Shaker, features a reed detailed handle, a reed band at the top of the body, a chain attaching the cap to the spout and a pull off lid.
+The cocktail shaker measures 10"(25.5cm) tall, by 8"(20cm) from handle to spout and weighs 22.3 troy ounces.

 £1,975ADD TO BASKET MORE PHOTOS